Harvard Research

 Salata Institute Fellows Program

 The Salata Institute Fellows Program accepts exceptional academics and practitioners working on climate change and sustainability for the purpose of supporting their scholarship or professional development.
-Applications for the 2024-2025 academic year are now open.
+Applications are now open for the 2025-2026 academic year.
+The deadline for applications is January 31, 2025.

 Updated Call for Proposals: Salata Institute Seed Grant Program in Climate and Sustainability

 The Salata Institute for Climate and Sustainability at Harvard University solicits proposals for funding under its Seed Grant Program in Climate and Sustainability.
-Proposals will be considered three times per year, with deadlines of the second Friday of January, May, and September.
+Proposals will be considered two times per year, with deadlines of the first Friday of October and February.

 Managing planetary health in an era of climate crisis